-We walked a total of about 90km along the Great Victorian Rail Trail, which was one of the most pleasent parts of the walk; although there was no part of the walk that I did not enjoy.
+We walked a total of about 90km along the Great Victorian Rail Trail, which was one of the most pleasant parts of the walk (because of the lack of vehicle traffic); although there was no part of the walk that I did not enjoy.

 This is a public road that crossed the rail trail.